maheshakya/governance/README.md

 WSO2 Governance Registry - Aggregate operations support for lifecyles
 =====================================================================

-TThis repository contains the implementation of Aggregate operations support for lifecyles.
+This repository contains the implementation of Aggregate operations support for lifecyles.
 This addresses feature indicated in Redmine : #2341: Lifecycle Integration (supporting aggregate operations) in the WSO2 Governance Registry project.

 ## Design details